mixrifyAI/obfuscript/README.md

 ## <img src="https://github.com/user-attachments/assets/0817ee18-fa22-4b72-937a-272812bd896d" alt="Obfuscript Logo" width="20"/> Future Plans (Moving obfuscript into a freemium app and service)

 Having a license system, we are planning on keeping obfuscript a **freemium application** and soon enough keeping it closed-source.
 We are going to keep the current source code to attract developers, however, we are not going to offer obfuscript's new code to ensure safety and security for users who have paid for obfuscript's services.
 We are going to include monthly and yearly plans that cover specific protection methods (only the newly added), while other protection methods will be offered for free.
-As of now, we are planning to introduce a monthly plan of **$9.99/month** and a yearly plan of **$99.9/year** ___(20.1% less than the monthly plan)___.
+As of now, we are planning to introduce monthly plans starting from **$9.99/month** and yearly plans starting from **$99.9/year** ___(20.1% less than the monthly plan)___.

 ## Features